Parched Parana River likely to hit Argentine grain exports through September

 The latest data from Argentina's Coast Guard show the Parana's level at Rosario at 0.82 meters, on a scale in which zero is a reference point rather than the actual depth of the waterway.
 The normal median level for May is 3.68 meters.

-"There are limited rains that might help increase the height of the river temporarily but the real solution will not start arriving until September-October, when the rainy season in Brazil begins to re-establish itself," Benedictis said.

-"It usually takes 10 days to two weeks from the start of the rains in the basin where the river starts before you see an increase in water levels downstream," he said.

-(Reporting by Hugh Bronstein and Maximilian Heath, additional reporting by Karl Plume in Chicago, Editing by Rosalba O'Brien)
+(Reporting by Hugh Bronstein and Maximilian Heath, additional reporting by Karl Plume in Chicago, Editing by Rosalba O'Brien and Alistair Bell)

 ((hugh.bronstein@thomsonreuters.com; 5411 4318 0655; Reuters Messaging: hugh.bronstein.thomsonreuters.com@reuters.net))